jrollin/terraform-lab/2_ci_cd/README.md

 }
 ```

 ### Configure CI on Gitlab

 * Use case with react application ([create react app ](https://fr.reactjs.org/docs/create-a-new-react-app.html))
 * Use an account on [gitlab.com](https://about.gitlab.com/)

+> Info: We need an http Server to serve our static files, we can install `nginx` on instance startup through `userdata` OR choose an `ami with nginx`

 ### CI pipeline stages